rjordanbarnes/Renamer/readme.md

-A program that renames files.
+A program that bulk renames files.

 Made by Jordan Barnes (rjordanbarnes@gmail.com)